kishoregolla9/sim4j/trunk/cca/cca/cca/readme.txt

 the networks.
 Then it computes the localization results using both CCA and MDS methods.
 It only does range-based computing. testRun_rf does the range-free cases for you.

-A step by step way to run the experiments can be done like the following.
+A step by step way to run the experiements can be done like the following.
 You can then write scripts to do batch computing on set of networks by using these steps.
-Follow the steps to run CCA localization experiments on one network:
+Follow the steps to run cca localization experiments on one network:
 (1) use [network]=netDeployment(type,size,N) to generate the network of the required size and topology;
 e.g., [network]=netDeployment(1,10,100) for a gird network in a 10x10 area.